ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch01_a_framework.md

 1. Truth is a measure of the correlation between the ideas in our minds and the consistency of rationality, which is directly derived from the consistent behaviour of matter and energy in the real world.[^2]
 2. Truth is also a measure of the correlation between the ideas in our minds and the nature and behaviour of matter and energy in the real world.[^3]

 The first criterion is a measure of the consistency of ideas with themselves – and such consistency is a requirement because reality is consistent with itself.
-If I say, “I do not exist,” that is an example of an idea that is inconsistent with itself, since I must exist in order to utter the sentence.
+If I say, “I do not exist”, that is an example of an idea that is inconsistent with itself, since I must exist in order to utter the sentence.
 The second criterion is a measure of the accuracy of ideas relative to empirical observations of objective reality.

 #### Empiricism Versus Rationality